PennLINC/xcp_d/docs/usage.rst

 Therefore, once a user specifies the container options and the image to be run, the command line options are the same as the *bare-metal* installation.

-An optional input is the custom task or physiological timeseries that a user may want to regress from the BOLD data.
-This custom timeseries can be arranged as described in `Task Regression`_.

 Command-Line Arguments
 ===============
 .. argparse::